 A feature that both the app and the desktop site have is their search function.
-Given its size, the sportsbook is one that can be hard to get where you need to be.
+Given its size, the sportsbook can be hard to find what you are looking for.
 The search function takes away the leg work, allowing you to get where you need to be quickly and efficiently, rather than having to scroll and skip through various menus and sub-menus.

 The app and the desktop site are very similar.
 Obviously, the mobile app is designed for the smaller screen, but if you are familiar with the web-based platform, then the app will be a very similar user experience.